OlehIlnytskyi/Spring-microservices/README.md

 ![](media/orders_schema.png)

 Orders schema is a little more complicated.
-Here we have [unidirectional relationship](https://www.baeldung.com/spring-jpa-unidirectional-one-to-many-and-cascading-delete) between **Orders** and **OrderItem** tables.
-The third table !!!
-TableName !!! is created automatically by Hibernate.
+Here we have [unidirectional relationship](https://www.baeldung.com/spring-jpa-unidirectional-one-to-many-and-cascading-delete) between **"Orders"** and **"OrderItem"** tables.
+The third table **"orders_order_items"** is created automatically by Hibernate.

 **Orders** table stores orders and can contain one or several **OrderItem** values. **OrderItem** contains machineId and the price of this **Machine**.
 Therefore it's the relationship [One to Many](https://www.baeldung.com/hibernate-one-to-many).